hippography/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

 Switch to Braiins OS+ from other versions using OPKG
 ====================================================

-With OPKG you can easily switch to Braiins OS+, by connecting to the miner via SSH and using the following commands:
+With OPKG, you can easily switch to Braiins OS+ by connecting to the miner via SSH and using the following commands:

 ::